Inspired Forward is an Amazon Affiliate partner.

-Go ahead and pop some popcorn if you want, this is going to be a wild ride.
+Go ahead and pop some popcorn; this is going to be a wild ride.

 When I was a little girl, I thought I’d grow up and be a mom.